-(B) Fuel use single-trip permits will be issued by the department of taxation or during hours when the department is not open for business, by authorized independent permit services.
+(B) Fuel use single-trip permits will be issued through the Ohio business gateway or during hours when the Ohio business gateway is not available, by authorized independent permit services.

 (C) Fuel use single-trip permits will be issued for periods of twenty-four hours.
 A maximum of four permits totaling ninety-six consecutive hours may be issued for any vehicle at one time.